Keeping in Touch in Czech Republic

 The service provided by the Czech Postal System does not have the best reputation, although it does offer affordable prices.
 It is, however, recommended that important documents and packages should be sent via private couriers instead, despite the extra cost.

-There are post offices located in several locations around the country (including a 24-hour branch in Prague) but expats should be aware that they still might encounter language difficulties, as the people working in post offices rarely speak English and the documents are still mostly in Czech.
+There are post offices located in several locations around the country (including a 22-hour branch in Prague) but expats should be aware that they still might encounter language difficulties, as the people working in post offices don't always speak English and the documents are still mostly in Czech.
 Ideally, bring someone to act as a translator, whether a professional or just a Czech-speaking friend.

 English media and news in Czech Republic